MehmetMHY/ytm34/README.md

 - (9) PRINT-OPTIONS: Set terminal console print out.

 # Other Notes:
-  -Please only use and move around ONE ytm.command for this program!
+- Please only use and move around ONE ytm.command for this program!

 # What Each Part Does: (as of 7-19-2019)
 - YTMB-OTHER      = Folder of old stuff I made and just kept.
 Not part of code!